sircarmart/Entrepreneurism-Ethics-project/readme.md

-This page houses the [wiki](https://github.com/sircarmart/Entrepreneurism-Ethics-project/wiki) for ElderWatch
+This page houses the [wiki](https://github.com/sircarmart/Entrepreneurism-Ethics-project/wiki) for ElderEye